-That great mass of fine Neo-Gothic buildings which you pass in the train or along the A27 just by Shoreham's exquisite Art Deco Airport, is dedicated to the Assumption and S Nicolas, despite its local nickname Dracula's Castle.
+That great mass of fine Neo-Gothic buildings which you pass in the train or along the A27 just by Shoreham's exquisite Art Deco Airport, is dedicated to the Assumption of the Mother of God, and to S Nicolas, despite its local nickname Dracula's Castle.
 It is very punctilious about retaining a proper spelling of NICOLAS without the H. These things matter.
 Don't ask me Why ... but they do.

 When the College Office Book was reissued in 1914, it contained two new English hymns for the Co-Patron, both in the Sapphic metre.
 The first was composed by the Wykehamist Adam Fox, Master at Lancing 1906-1918, subsequently Warden of Radley College, Dean of Divinity at Magdalen College and Professor of Poetry; finally Canon, Archdeacon, and Sub-Dean of Westminster Abbey.

-I had no success in urging upon my colleagues the restoration of his hymn to regular use.
-It was the stanza
+I had no success in urging upon my then colleagues the restoration of his hymn to regular use.
+It was the adonius at the end of this stanza

 Teach us to honour Nicolas of Myra,